Page 73 Workshops

 (Please note to enter 520 8th Avenue you are required to show ID to building staff in the lobby.)

 Page 73 is working with Fault Line Theatre on this workshop, a first-time collaboration between our companies.
 Fault Line Theatre shares our dedication to new plays and supporting the most talented playwrights.
-Learn more about their work faultlinetheatre.org.
+Learn more about their work at faultlinetheatre.org.

 About the play: In The Boy Luck Club, four friends gather for an irreverent book club to tackle Amy Tan's seminal novel about mothers and daughters.
 The friends' own experiences navigating parents, lovers, and careers soon take over — and derail — the night.